 Example areas where idea designs are common include :-

-- Advertising development – to draw a storyboard for a TV advert or a mock up a printed advert for creative approval before you make it.
+- Advertising development – to draw a storyboard for a TV advert or mock up a printed advert for creative approval before you make it.

 - Packaging development – to research potential packaging changes in colours, typography and logos to understand their impact on customers.